-Sheffield based Wilson, from Minster in Kent, has endured a frustrating two years since winning a bronze medal in the team event in London having been unable to play due to a shoulder problem.
-The 19 year old, who was ranked number two in the world before his injury, reached the final with a 3-0 win against the Brazilian Luis Filipe Guarnieri Manara and then belied his lack of match play to beat the experienced Fabian Rignell of Sweden in three close sets in the final to take the gold.
+Sheffield based Wilson, from Minster in Kent, has endured a frustrating two years since winning a bronze medal in the team event in London has been unable to play due to a shoulder problem.
+The 19-year-old, who was ranked number two in the world before his injury, reached the final with a 3-0 win against the Brazilian Luis Filipe Guarnieri Manara and then belied his lack of match play to beat the experienced Fabian Rignell of Sweden in three close sets in the final to take the gold.

 “Being in the semi-final was a confidence booster,” said Wilson, “and I’m really happy to have got the gold.
 The final was a tough match and he is a good player but I was playing well and when it came to the big points I was a bit safer and smarter.
 Coming to a tournament and experiencing all the pressure again has been great for me and I can take that with confidence to the next tournament I play and hopefully carry on doing well.
 I think I used my time wisely while I was out injured – it was so frustrating knowing I couldn’t play so I used that frustration to work on other parts of my game – my physical strength and the mental side of things – and that has helped my game.
 It’s made me faster on the table and a bit smarter on the close points.”